wmde/wikibase-release-pipeline/deploy/config/README.md

 # Wikibase Suite Deploy Configuration

-This directory will contain your configuration files after the first run of Wikibase Suite Deploy.
-Feel free to make adjustments as you see fit.
-Back up this folder regularly in order to restore your configuration later.
+This directory contains configuration files used by Wikibase Suite Deploy.
+Some files are generated during first setup.
+Back up this folder regularly, because it can contain local changes, passwords, and generated service configuration.

-Find information on how to run Wikibase Suite Deploy in the [top level README](../README.md).
+Find information on how to run Wikibase Suite Deploy in the [top-level README](../README.md).